Sandhya015/Live-polling-frontend/README.md

 - Answer polls in real-time
 - View live results after submission
 - See if their answer was correct
-- Chat with teacher and other students
+- Chat with teacher and other students too

 ## Technology Stack